eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 [DEBUG] Epoll wait
 ```

 Open another client instance, say _client#2_ and connect to the server.
-You will get the same client message as the previous one.
+We will get the same client message as the previous one.
 But the server terminal will notify that another client has connected to the server:

 ```bash
 [INFO] Client connected to server